Caddo Magnet High

-Has no disciplinary referrals in the office, including tardiness and Honesty Policy
+Has no disciplinary referrals in the office – includes tardiness, Honesty Policy, any kind of suspensions

-2. The Faculty Council sends a list of prospective candidates to the assistant principal in charge of discipline.
+- The Faculty Council sends a list of prospective candidates to the assistant principal in charge of discipline.
 This administrator checks discipline files to ensure that candidates have not violated school rules that result in disciplinary action.

 Questions and Answers About Service